On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Introduction

-In this paper we derive existence results and formulas for the running mean and the autocovariance function of the MMGOU process.
-In particular, we prove under suitable conditions that the autocovariance function is exponentially decreasing.
+In this paper we derive new existence results and formulas for the running mean and the autocovariance function of the MMGOU process, \pa thus generalizing the results for the MMOU process given in \cite{HUANG+SPREJ_MarkovmodulatedOUP2014}. \normal Under suitable conditions we prove that the autocovariance function is exponentially decreasing.
 This coincides with well-known analogue results for the (G)OU process as well as for the related discrete-time autoregressive AR(1) time series.
 Further, we derive existence results and formulas for integer moments of the stationary distribution of the MMGOU process.
-Here the first two moments will be computed explicitly, while we provide a recursion formula for higher order moments.
-All formulas are given in terms of the characteristics of the driving MAP.\\ In order to prove these results, after recalling and collecting various preliminaries on MAPs in Section \ref{S1}, in Section \ref{S3} we show several existence results for moments of MAPs.
-We also derive a formula for the mean of the additive component of a MAP in terms of its characteristics, thus avoiding the standard approach via the matrix exponential as chosen e.g. in \cite{ASMUSSEN_AppliedProbandQueues}.
-In Section \ref{S2} we prove general existence results for moments of stochastic integrals with respect to MAPs which we use to provide a formula for the variance of the additive component of a MAP in terms of its characteristics.
-In the final Section \ref{S4} the mentioned results on moments of the MMGOU process are presented and proven.
+Here the first two moments will be {\pa stated explicitly}, while we provide a recursion formula for higher order moments.
+All formulas are given in terms of the characteristics of the driving MAP.\\ \anita In order to prove these results, after recalling various preliminaries on MAPs in Section \ref{S1}, in Section \ref{S3a} we collect existence results for (exponential) moments of MAPs. \pa Additionally, in this section we prove a general existence result for moments of stochastic integrals with respect to MAPs (Theorem \ref{Theo_mean_MAP_integral}).
+This theorem relies on the one hand on a new result on the existence of moments of Lévy driven stochastic integrals up to a stopping time, and on the other hand on a study of the random measure representation of the MAP's jumps at times of regime switches. \\ \anita Once the existence of moments is established, in Section \ref{S3b} we derive explicit formulas for the mean and variance of the additive component of a MAP.
+Our method chosen here relies on stochastic analysis, thus avoiding the standard approach via the matrix exponential as chosen e.g. in \cite{ASMUSSEN_AppliedProbandQueues}. \pa This allows for easily interpretable formulas in terms of the characteristics of the MAP. \\ \anita In Section \ref{S4} the above described results on moments of the MMGOU process are presented and proven.
+The final Section \ref{Sproofs} collects various technical proofs of results presented in Section \ref{S3}. \normal